PeridotFinance/PeridotV2Full/README.md

-# Peridot V2 Contracts
+# Peridot V2

-This repository contains the smart contracts for Peridot V2, a decentralized lending protocol, potentially with cross-chain capabilities facilitated by a Hub and Spoke architecture.
+This repository contains the smart contracts & Frontend for Peridot V2, a decentralized lending protocol, potentially with cross-chain capabilities facilitated by a Hub and Spoke architecture.

+# Backend

 ## Overview